catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

     + input to give it
     = output to expect

-...test input must be preceded by a test body.
+...test input must be preceded by a test body (if this is the first test.)

     ? error to expect